oemof/oemof-thermal/docs/stratified_thermal_storage.rst

 To learn about all parameters that can be passed to the facades, have a look at the :ref:`api reference for the facade module <api_label>`.

-Storage investment is possible as well.
-To do so, you still need to provide :py:attr:`diameter`, but leave :py:attr:`height` and :py:attr:`capacity` open and set :py:attr:`expandable=True`.
+For the storage investment mode, you still need to provide :py:attr:`diameter`, but leave :py:attr:`height` and :py:attr:`capacity` open and set :py:attr:`expandable=True`.

 There are two options to choose from: